syncfusion-content/maui-docs/MAUI/ListView/selection.md

 ### SelectionChanging event

-The `SelectionChanging` event is raised while selecting an item at the execution time. `ItemSelectionChangingEventArgs` has the following members which provides the information for `SelectionChanging` event:
+The `SelectionChanging` event is triggered when an item is selected at the execution time. `ItemSelectionChangingEventArgs` contains the following members, which provide the information for `SelectionChanging` event:

  * `AddedItems`: Gets collection of the underlying data objects where the selection is going to be processed.
  * `RemovedItems`: Gets collection of the underlying data objects where the selection is going to be removed.